tconey23/NewsViewer/README.md

 ## Additional features
 - Users may sort articles by date.
 Either in ascending or descending order
+- -Users are also provide with links to the main article

 ## Technologies used
 - React